spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

 #. **Extract cutout**: A cutout of the TA verification image is extracted,
    centered on the reference position.

-#. **Build source model**: An initial source model is constructed:

-   * The model is an Airy disk at approximately diffraction-limited resolution
-   * The initial position is set to the flux-weighted centroid of the cutout region
-   * Free parameters x position, y position, flux amplitude, and Airy disk radius are all allowed to vary during fitting

-#. **Apply pathloss weighting** (slit mode only): For slit observations, the
-   source model is multiplied by the pathloss correction at the central wavelength of the observation filter.
-The pathloss correction ensures the fit accounts for the aperture response, which is relevant at longer wavelengths where the PSF size approaches the slit width.

-#. **Fit the model**: The model is fit to the data in the cutout using a
+#. **Find the centroid**: The centroid of the source within the cutout is determined
-   least-squares optimizer to determine the best-fit x and y position.
+   using the photutils ApertureStats.centroid routine.
+This yields the fitted x and y coordinates of the source in cutout pixel coordinates.

 #. **Transform coordinates**: The fitted position is transformed from cutout
    coordinates to full-frame detector coordinates, accounting for any subarray